monero-project/monero-site/resources/moneropedia/denominations.md

 {{ page.summary | capitalize }}.

 Monero denomination names add SI prefixes after dropping the initial "mo" for ease of use.
-The smallest unit of Monero is 1 piconero (0.000000000001 XMR).
+Actually, the smallest unit of Monero is 1 piconero (0.000000000001 XMR).

 ### Denominations of Monero